-The bill requires the Director of Ohio EPA, the Director of Natural Resources, and the Director of Transportation to each appoint an agency designee and an alternate to the federal Interagency Review Team (IRT).
+The bill requires the Director of Ohio EPA, the Director of Natural Resources (DNR), and the Director of Transportation to each appoint an agency designee and an alternate to the federal Interagency Review Team (IRT).

 The IRT is an interagency group of federal, tribal, state, or local regulatory and resource agency representatives established pursuant to 33 Code of Federal Regulations (C.F.R.)
 332.8(b) that reviews documentation for and advises the U.S. Army Corps district engineer on the establishment and management of a wetland mitigation bank, stream mitigation bank, in-lieu fee mitigation program, or permittee responsible mitigation.
 Under the federal Clean Water Act (CWA), the IRT reviews documentation and advises the U.S. Army Corps' district engineers on mitigation projects.
-Any increase in the operating costs to each of the three participating agencies is likely to be negligible.
+Any increase in the operating costs for each of the three participating state agencies is likely to be negligible.

-P a g e | 3
+P a g e | 3 H.B.
+175, Final Fiscal Note